arichtman/nix/README.md

 - Pull k8s module out into it's own flake/repo/overlay?
 - Use sig-addonmanager to bootstrap a CD tool and a CNI
 - Add SLOs to service monitoring [sloth](https://sloth.dev/)
+- Setup Step-CA as a certificate provider
+- Cert-Manager

 ![foolish mortals](./assets/native-k8s-ipv6.drawio.svg "What the fuck is this")